 \subsubsection{Efficiency of SCFT calculations}

-We apply the sufrace FEMs and contour discretization scheme to solve propagators in the SCFT calculations to demonstrate the power of our numerical methods further.
-Due to the complicated self-consistent field system, we choose the value of the single chain partition function $Q$ as a metric to compare the accuracy of different numerical methods, since it is the integral value of the final result of the propagators.
+We apply the high-order adaptive surface FEMs and contour discretization schemes to solve SCFT equations to demonstrate the power of our numerical methods.
+Due to the complicated SCFT self-consistent field system, we choose the value of the single chain partition function $Q$ as a metric to compare the accuracy of different numerical methods, since it is the integral value of the final result of the propagators.
 Here we use a sphere with a radius of $3.56 R_g$ as the calculation surface, a high-order triangular mesh, see a schematic plot in Fig.\,\ref{fig:mpmesh}\,(b), to approximate the spherical surface.
 We obtain a spotted phase when parameters $\chi N = 25$, $f = 0.2$, as shown in Fig.\,\ref{fig:estimator}~(b).

-First, we show the effectiveness of the contour discretization schemes.
-We use quadratic surface FEM with $163842$ DOFs to ensure enough spatial discretization accuracy.
+Firstly, we show the effectiveness of the contour discretization schemes.
+We use quadratic surface FEM with $163842$ DoFs to ensure enough spatial discretization accuracy.
 Certainly, one can choose linear and cubic FEMs, as long as the spatial discretization is accurate enough.
 In Fig.\,\ref{fig:scfteff} (a), $Q_{ref}$ is numerically calculated by the SDC method with $560$ contour points. $E_Q =(Q-Q_{ref})/Q_{ref}$ is the relative error.
 Fig.\,\ref{fig:scfteff} (a) shows that the SDC method converges much faster than the CN method.

-Second, we investigate the accuracy of $p$-order ($p=1,2,3$) surface FEMs in the SCFT simulation.
+Secondly, we investigate the accuracy of $p$-order ($p=1,2,3$) surface FEMs in the SCFT simulation.
 We use the SDC scheme with $200$ discretization points to guarantee enough accuracy in contour direction.
-In Fig.\,\ref{fig:scfteff} (b), the reference value $Q_{ref}$ is numerically obtained by the cubic surface FEM with $92162$ DOFs. $E_Q =(Q-Q_{ref})/Q_{ref}$ is the relative error.
+In Fig.\,\ref{fig:scfteff} (b), the reference value $Q_{ref}$ is numerically obtained by the cubic surface FEM with $92162$ DoFs. $E_Q =(Q-Q_{ref})/Q_{ref}$ is the relative error.
 One can observe that, compared with the linear surface FEM, the quadric and cubic surface FEMs have faster convergent rates.